PARCC Conversations in Conflict Studies- Jamie Winders

 As one of Syracuse University’s newest institutes, the Autonomous Systems Policy Institute (ASPI) is driven by the advancement of knowledge through the exploration of the policy and governance that surrounds the field of autonomous systems.
 In her talk, ASPI Director, and Professor of Geography, Jamie Winders will touch on the main questions driving the institute including how the proliferation of autonomous systems – unmanned aerial vehicles, driver-less cars, platooning trucks, and so on – as well as the artificial intelligence & algorithms on which these systems depend, raise pressing questions about human/machine collaboration and conflicts.
 As ASPI is a campus-wide institute with the goal of interdisciplinary work between the likes of the Maxwell School, Falk College, the School of Visual Performing Arts, and numerous others, the presentation will also focus on the ways that faculty and students can get involved with ASPI and the cutting edge work they are producing.

-in Conflict Studies is a weekly educational speaker series for students, faculty, and the community.
+Conversations in Conflict Studies is a weekly educational speaker series for students, faculty, and the community.
 The series, sponsored by PARCC, draws its speakers from Syracuse University faculty, national and international scholars and activists, and PhD students.
+Pizza is served.

 If you require accommodations, please contact the PARCC office by email or by phone at 315.443.2367 at least one week prior to the event.